danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 This will generate macOS specific documentations, but since this is just for me to preview articles and type headers, it will do for now.

+**Update 2024-06-27:** I removed the DocC plugin dependency a long time ago.
+Have a look at any of my [open-source projects](/opensource) for an updated Fastlane setup.

 ## Conclusion

 I really like the DocC plugin, but it's currently not covering all my needs.
-I hope that it evolves to provide more options in the future.
+I hope it evolves to provide more options in the future.
 If so, I will probably adjust my lanes to use it more.

 I'd also love to combine the static sites into a single one, but since each is around ~300MB for SwiftUIKit (how is this possible!?), I will publish the iOS site and have it mention how to generate documentation for the other platforms from Xcode.